Skip to content

 The part that matters most

-I’m building Glide because I’ve seen brilliant people stay in jobs that were slowly hollowing them out, not because they couldn’t leave, but because the process of leaving felt so overwhelming that staying seemed easier.
+I’m building Glide because I’ve seen brilliant people stay in jobs that were slowly hollowing them out — not because they couldn’t leave, but because the process of leaving felt so overwhelming that staying seemed easier.
+I’ve watched the light go out of someone’s eyes when they describe their sixth month of searching.
+Not frustration.
+Something worse.
+The quiet resignation of someone who has started to believe the system’s verdict: that they’re not good enough.

-The numbers behind those stories are staggering.
+The numbers confirm what anyone who’s searched for work already knows in their bones.
 About 40% of white-collar job seekers in 2024 did not receive any interviews over extended search periods despite sending dozens of applications.
-Average time-to-hire now exceeds 42 days, during which candidates navigate multi-stage processes with minimal feedback.
-Between 52% and 61% of candidates are ghosted by employers during the interview process.
-Over half encounter discriminatory questions.
-Over half find the actual job doesn’t match what was advertised.
-Underrepresented groups are 67% more likely to be ghosted.
+Between 52% and 61% were ghosted.
+Over half encountered discriminatory questions.
+Over half found the job didn’t match the posting.
+Underrepresented groups were 67% more likely to be ghosted.
+And 20% of candidates rejected offers specifically because the interview experience was so poor — meaning the system fails even the people it selects.

 These aren’t edge cases.
 They’re the median experience.